 For an investigation of a complaint of sexual harassment, the investigator will summarize the relevant evidence in a written, draft Investigative Report.
 The investigator will send to each Party (and their respective advisors if applicable), the draft Investigative Report including all evidence directly related to the allegations stated in the formal complaint in electronic format/hard copy.
 Each Party will have an equal amount of time and at least ten (10) days to review the evidence to identify additional witnesses or sources of information, reconcile conflicts in information, and submit a written response to the record of evidence.
-The investigator will consider a Party's written response to the record of evidence before issuing the final Investigative Report.
+The investigator will consider a Party's written response to the record of evidence to the record of evidence.